Apoc101/GhettIBot/README.md

 # GhettiBot
  Bot made in node.js as a spiritual successor to Ñ Bot and MazziottiBot, but letting 'em keep their own functionalities.
-Most of the code is commented with descriptions, and the npm requirements are commented at the top of `bot.js`
+Most of the code is commented with descriptions, and the package requirements are commented at the top of `bot.js`

  The prefix is `g.`